Add apps to Microsoft Intune

 You can add an app in Microsoft Intune by selecting Apps > All apps > Add.
 The Select app type pane is displayed and allows you to select the App type.

 An LOB app is one that you add from an app installation file.
 For example, to install an iOS/iPadOS LOB app, you add the application by selecting Line-of-business app as the App type in the Select app type pane.
 You then select the app package file (extension .ipa).
-These types of apps are typically written in-house.
+These types of apps are typically written in-house or as a custom app.

 Assess app requirements